-You are expected to at least briefly describe the specific debatable issue that you plan to write about in the body of your research paper.
+At a minimum, you are expected to clearly state the topic question or debatable issue that you intend to write about.
+It is suggested that you also include clear statements of at least two possible ideas and/or supporting references for both sides of the issue or question.
 For some topics it is helpful to try to pose a question.
-It would be helpful if you also list a few points on both sides of the debatable issue that you are considering to include in your paper.
-An draft outline of your paper would be best, but is not required.
+A draft outline of your paper would be best, but is not required.
 A preliminary list of references that you have found can be included as well.
-The purposes of the assignment are to make sure that you have selected a suitable topic and to give you incentive to begin working on the paper sooner rather than later.
-Dr. Ward will reply with comments and suggestions about your topic on D2L using the feedback for dropbox submissions.
+The purposes of the assignment are to make sure that you have selected a suitable topic and to make sure that you begin working on the paper sooner rather than later.
+Dr. Ward will reply with comments and suggestions about your topic.
+You are not committed to the topic you submit with this assignment.
+You are free to change the topic before writing your paper if you wish, however, the topic must be suitable for the paper.